vogtb/spreadsheet/DOCS.md

 ### SUM

 ```
-  Returns the sum of a series of numbers andor cells.
+  Returns the sum of a series of numbers and/or cells.
 @param values The first number or range to add together.
 @returns {number} The sum of the series
 @constructor